 The income tax provision comprises current and deferred tax.
-Income tax is recognized in the Statements of Comprehensive Income (Loss) except to the extent that it relates to items recognized directly in equity, in which case the income tax is also recognized directly in equity.
+Income tax is recognized in the statement of comprehensive income (loss) except to the extent that it relates to items recognized directly in equity, in which case the income tax is also recognized directly in equity.